w3f/Grants-Program/applications/Bifrost-PLO-Liquidity.md

 ![181611737079_ pic_hd](https://user-images.githubusercontent.com/72777624/105987978-ff295280-60d9-11eb-8adc-23058f51b605.jpg)

 ### Security
 Investors use XCMP to transfer DOTs to the Bifrost platform, so the security of user funds is guaranteed by XCMP.
 Parachain projects that require PLO also use XCMP to deposit rewards asset on the Bifrost platform.
 For example: Alice transfer her DOT in relay chain to the Bifrost parachain through the XCMP cross-chain function, and then ALice can call the function provided by the Bifrost platform to bind ParachainA.
 Her rewards will be released linearly in time.
 The unreleased part is always locked and no one can embezzle it.
 It is as safe as being locked in the parachain itself.
-Parachain projects can also choose to deposit rewards gradually on the Bifrost platform in multi-batches.
+Parachain projects can also choose to release deposit rewards (contributor rewards) parachains themselves, it depends on the utility of XCMP at that time.

 ## Development Roadmap :nut_and_bolt: